CloudLabsAI-Azure/Cloud-Native-Application/labguide/getting-started.md

    ![](media/gs-2.png "Lab Environment")

-    > You will see DeplymentID value on **Environment Details** tab, use it wherever you see SUFFIX or DeploymentID in lab steps.
+    > You will see the DeploymentID value on **Environment Details** tab, use it wherever you see SUFFIX or DeploymentID in lab steps.

 ## Login to Azure Portal